 One of the best things about Toluna is the range of rewards you can choose from.
 Points can be exchanged for PayPal cash or vouchers for big brands like Amazon.

 Like many of these money-making apps, you will have to give demographic information that might affect how many surveys you are invited to take part in.

 Roamler is one of the best money making apps around.
 From a Dutch tech company, the Roamler app on Apple and Android allow users to make money by completing small mystery shopping tasks.

 There are a couple of initial obstacles – but don’t let that put you off as they’re easily surmountable.
 Firstly you need an invitation to join up.

 This may sound tricky, but requesting one via the Roamler UK Facebook page will usually do the trick, or you can message them directly via the Roamler app.

-You will also need to complete several unpaid tasks before you can secure paid ones.
+You will also need to complete several unpaid tasks before securing paid ones.
 Roamler say this is to ensure that users are committed to making the app work for both parties.